enspiral/handbook/foundation/board.md

 I am an experienced systems and technical support specialist and helping people to connect with new technology is at the heart of what I do for work.
 I'm currently working with New Zealand-based electric vehicle charging network Thundergrid as a Charge Point Operator, with the mission of transitioning transport to cleaner technology.
 I also work with the Enspiral Venture Greaterthan administering finances.
 I am also a freelance cellist and adventurous performer and arts advocate in Wellington.

+### Lucia Die Gil

+I would love to see the spaces where we work and live together becoming healthier, more open, more spacious and more generous.
+I believe that bringing awareness to our relationships is the key to setting the foundations of the structures we can create these spaces around.
+With that focus, I work with global people and organisations as a coach, trainer and facilitator.